yandex-cloud/docs/en/compute/operations/vm-create/create-linux-vm.md

       * `resourceSpec`: Resources available to the VM.
 The values must match the selected platform.
       * `metadata`: In the metadata, pass the public key for accessing the VM via SSH.
 For more information, see [{#T}](../../concepts/vm-metadata.md).
       * `bootDiskSpec`: Boot disk settings.
 Specify the ID of the selected image and disk size.
 The disk size must not be below the minimum value specified in the image details.
-      * `networkInterfaceSpecs`: Network settings.
+      * `networkInterfaceSpecs`: Network setting.
       * `subnetId`: ID of the selected subnet.
       * `primaryV4AddressSpec`: IP address to be assigned to the VM.
 To add a [public IP](../../../vpc/concepts/address.md#public-addresses) to your VM, please specify:

             ```
             "primaryV4AddressSpec": {
                 "oneToOneNatSpec": {